wingsweihua/stable-baselines/docs/modules/her.rst

 .. note::

-	HER was re-implemented from scratch in Stable-Baselines compared to the original OpenAI baselines
+	HER was re-implemented from scratch in Stable-Baselines compared to the original OpenAI baselines.
+	If you want to reproduce results from the paper, please use the rl baselines zoo in order to have the correct hyperparameters and at least 8 MPI workers with DDPG.

 .. warning::